Glossary of Investment Terms

 Buy-to-Open – A “buy-to-open” order is given to initiate a “long” option position.

 Calendar Stop – A stop order defined by a certain length of time following a recommendation rather than a given price.
 A calendar stop is usually reserved for volatile securities with broad trading ranges that may get stopped out using percentage-based or dollar-based stops.

-Capital Expenditure (CAPEX) – Money used by a company to acquire or upgrade physical assets in order to broaden its operations.
+Capital Expenditure (CAPEX) – Money a company uses to acquire or upgrade physical assets to broaden its operations.

 Closing Hard Stop – An instruction to sell a security if it closes below a predetermined price level.

 Cost Basis – The original value of an asset (usually the purchase price) adjusted for splits, dividends, and return of capital distributions.
 Used to calculate the capital gain.

 Covered Call – When an investor holds a long position in a given asset and sells (or writes) call options on that same asset to generate income.
 Also known as a “buy-write.”

 Covered Put – When an investor sells a put option that is backed by a corresponding number of short shares (100 shares owned for each put option sold), or by cash equivalent to the exercise price of the put.